Skip to content

 Can You Snort Phentermine Brand Adipex?

-Snorting Phentermine or brand name Adipex is common drug abuse in which people take a powdered or crushed-up drug and forcefully breathe it into the nasal cavity.
+Snorting Phentermine or brand name Adipex is a form of drug abuse in which people take a powdered or crushed-up drug and vigorously breathe it into the nasal cavity.
 Some users may progress to snorting from swallowing pills to intensify the high.
 Snorting is often a sign of developing an addiction.
-However, smoking and IV drug use causes the drug to reach the brain faster.
+However, smoking and IV drug use cause the drug to reach the brain faster.
 When someone snorts a drug, 30% to 60% of the drug enters the bloodstream through the mucus membrane in the nose and the stomach.
 Users usually feel the effects of the drug within 15 minutes.

 While one can crush and snort Phentermine (Adipex), most users prefer Adipex capsules that are already granulated and, thus easier to crush further to snort Phentermine (Adipex).
 However, Adipex is taken orally according to its labeled use as a weight loss aid.